crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Barachians' most remarkable trait is their grossly overmuscled legs, which allow them to leap remarkable distances.
-When not leaping, they are somewhat slow-moving and their attributes are poor, but they do have considerable flexibility in skill choice.
+When not leaping, they are somewhat slow-moving, but they do have considerable flexibility in skill choice.

 Octopodes
   These land-capable relatives of common octopuses can move about as fast as